popkristina/NLP_resources/README.md

 # Natural Language Processing Resources

-A repository of available tutorials, datasets, papers, and books for NLP
+A repository of available tutorials, datasets, papers, and books for NLP which I collected from here and there.